stalwartlabs/website/docs/imap/overview.md

 ## Data backend

-Both the Stalwart IMAP server and the Stalwart JMAP server share the same database and blob backend.
+Both Stalwart IMAP server and JMAP server share the same data, blob and full-text store backend.
 This means that they use the same storage for metadata, settings, indexes, emails, and other binary data.
-Please refer to the [Database](/docs/storage/database/overview) and [Blob store](/docs/storage/blob/overview) section for more information on how to configure the data backend.
+Please refer to the [Storage settings](/docs/storage/overview) section for more information on how to configure the data backend.